-This guide will explain the different types of Power of Attorneys for example, temporary or lasting, and Lasting Power of Attorney for different types of affairs.
+This guide will explain the different types of Power of Attorneys for example, temporary or lasting, and the different types of Lasting Power of Attorney for different affairs.
 We also explain how to set one up and what happens if you don’t.
 We’re not legal experts ourselves so we have enlisted the help and expertise of Honey Legal to make sure the information on this page is correct.

 What is Power of Attorney?